 The key word is IF.
-IF we confess, we're forgiven.
-Thus, the unspoken issue, is IF we don't confess, we doomed.
-The idea is that the minute we sin, we lose fellowship (are separated) from God until restored by confession and repentance of the wrong we did.
+If we confess, we're forgiven.
+Thus, the idea is, if we don't confess, we are doomed.
+The minute we sin, we lose fellowship (are separated) from God until restored by confession and repentance of the wrong we did.
 A person who theoretically dies between those two points will be eternally lost.
-The problem with this “doctrine” is that it allows no room for God’s mercy.
+If we sin again five minutes later, the whole process repeats itself.
+The problem is it allows no room for God’s mercy.
 When you are saved, all of your sins—past and future—are forgiven:

 He, having offered one sacrifice for sins for all time… (Heb 10:12)

 When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins.
 (Col 2:13)

 The person who argued with me on this issue pointed out, “It still says if don't confess, we're not forgiven.”
 But actually, the word confess literally means to agree with.
 In other words, if we don't agree with God that we have sin, He's not going to forgive us.